 Kate’s Materials List (note, old story so some products now discontinued or links gone — I leave this up for historical purposes.):

 - Cook top – Maytag 36 Inch electric cook top in brushed Chrome from Home Depot.

-- Range hood – Broan 36-Inch Allure Range Hood, stainless steel (affiliate link) - Got it on Amazon.com but they also have it at home depot (cheaper on Amazon!)
+- Range hood – Broan 36-Inch Allure Range Hood, stainless steel (now appears discontinued)

 - Copper backsplash tile – Home Depot.

 - Primer – KILZ Clean Start 1-Gal.
 Latex Primer, Sealer and Stain Blocker (Zero Voc!)
 From Home Depot.